drug-design/course/docs/chapters/ligand-based-approaches.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-It has been observed that small structural changes as the modification of the substitution of an aromatic ring can lead to important changes in the biological activities of a series.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/aromatic-ring-position-isomers-principle-83564ed2'><i class='fa fa-play' aria-hidden='true'></i></button>It has been observed that small structural changes as the modification of the substitution of an aromatic ring can lead to important changes in the biological activities of a series.
 The substituents of a reference molecule with an aromatic system can be modified systematically.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer